FLAC command line tool

 1. flac encodes by default, so you must use -d to decode

-2. the options -0 .. -8 (or –fast and –best) that control the compression level actually are just synonyms for different groups of specific encoding options (described later) and you can get the same effect by using the same options.
-When specific options are specified they take priority over the compression level no matter the order
+2. Encoding options -0 .. -8 (or --fast and --best) that control the compression level actually are just synonyms for different groups of specific encoding options (described later).

-Skip to the examples below for examples of some common tasks.
+Skip to the EXAMPLES section below for examples of some typical tasks.

 flac will be invoked one of four ways, depending on whether you are encoding, decoding, testing, or analyzing.
 Encoding is the default invocation, but can be switch to decoding with -d, analysis with -a or testing with -t.
 Depending on which way is chosen, encoding, decoding, analysis or testing options can be used, see section OPTIONS for details.
 General options can be used for all.